cortex-lab/phy/README.md

 phy template-gui params.py
 ```

-6. If there are problems with this method we also have an `environment.yml` file which allows for
+6. If there are problems with this method we also have a legacy `deprecated/environment.yml` file
-automatic install of the necessary packages.
-Give that a try.
+with a conda-based setup.
+It is kept for reference only.

 ### Dealing with the error `ModuleNotFoundError: No module named 'PyQt5.QtWebEngineWidget`